What is the purpose of FASPE?

 Law: Law applicants must be enrolled in a JD, LLM, LD, or PHD program at the time of their application.
 FASPE generally seeks students who are interested in working as practicing attorneys, although applicants who have a JD, LD, or LLM degrees and are planning an academic career are also eligible.
 FASPE is interested in applications from students with a wide range of legal interests including, among others: criminal law, constitution-al law, corporate law, environmental law, human rights advocacy, international law, public interest law, real estate law, securities law, and tax law.

-Medical: Medical applicants must be enrolled in an MD program at the time of their application or must have an MD and be working towards a subsequent degree.
+Medical: Medical applicants must be enrolled in an MD or DO program at the time of their application or must have an MD or DO and be working towards a subsequent degree.

 Can I apply if I’m not Jewish?
 Is this a faith-based trip?